codemagic-ci-cd/codemagic-docs/content/knowledge-base/install-unity-version.md

 ## Getting the Unity version number and changeset id

-In order to install a different version you will need to know the full Unity version number and its **changeset** id.
+In order to install a different version, you will need to know the full Unity version number and its **changeset** id.
 These details can be found in the Unity download archive [here](https://unity3d.com/get-unity/download/archive).
 To get the changeset id, first select the version you intend to use and then click on the ‘Release Notes’ button.
 Scroll to the bottom of the release notes and you will see the changeset id which you should make a note of.

 ## Environment variables